WLBJ (Kentucky): Post-existence

+Programming

+Among the more significant local programs it produced were the 4 O'Clock Special, hosted by disc jockeys G. W. Boyum in 1947 and Brad Taylor in 1950, The Smilemaker, a morning and afternoon drive program featuring cuts from comedy albums by popular comedians, and Opinion Line, an Associated Press award-winning local public affairs program hosted by newscaster Mike Green in the 1980s.

-The station was also known as one of the earliest and longest-running affiliates of the now-defunct Mutual Broadcasting System and also carried Mutual's The Larry King Show, which was broadcast overnight during the early 1980s, making the station Bowling Green's first 24-hour radio operation.
+The station was also known as one of the earliest and longest-running affiliates of the now-defunct Mutual Broadcasting System, and also carried Mutual's The Larry King Show, which was broadcast overnight during the early 1980s, making the station Bowling Green's first 24-hour radio operation.

+The station also became well known for using their cowboy "boot" (Kentucky Kountry King) logo and 30-second jingle in the station's television advertisements which aired on ABC television affiliate WBKO.
+In return, 30-second spots advertising WBKO's evening news stories were aired over the radio station.

+One of the station's most popular programs later in the station's life was the 1981 launch of the Wrangler Country Showdown, a live-broadcast country music talent search which preceded such current programs as American Idol by some 20 years.

+National news programs

+The station broadcast national news updates from The Christian Science Monitor news service during the 1980s.

+Sports programming

 The station was an affiliate of Cincinnati Reds baseball and the University of Kentucky football/basketball networks.
 The station was also known for live broadcasts of horse racing events at Keeneland Race Course in Lexington.
-The station also broadcast national news updates from The Christian Science Monitor news service during the 1980s.

-The station also became well known for using their cowboy "boot" (Kentucky Kountry King) logo and 30-second jingle in the station's television advertisements which aired on ABC television affiliate WBKO.
-In return, 30-second spots advertising WBKO's evening news stories were aired over the radio station.

-During the 1970s and early 1980s, the call letters were also assigned to sister station WLBJ-FM, operating at 96.7 megahertz under the brands "Natural 97" (Album-Oriented Rock) under the program direction lead of Jay Preston, Greg Pogue, and later Dean Warfield, and later an automated "BJ 97" (Adult Contemporary).
-The call letters of the FM station were changed in the mid-1980s to WCBZ.
-Today, the 96.7 frequency is owned and operated by Bowling Green-based country music station, WBVR-FM.
-WLBJ permanently signed off the air on December 6, 1991.

-In recent years, the iconic call letters were reassigned to an AM station operating at 1570 kilohertz in the Louisville suburb of New Albany, Indiana.
-That station has since changed its call letters.

-The callsign also existed on a now-defunct low-power FM station (WLBJ-LP) in Fostoria, Ohio.